Pavankarthikeya08/zomato_web/README.md

 - 🖥️ **Responsive Design** – Works on desktops, tablets, and mobile devices.
 - 🔒 **User Authentication** – Secure login and registration using **JWT**.
 - 🔍 **Browse and Search** – Users can browse restaurants, view menus, and search for food items by category, popularity, or dietary preference.
-- 🛒 **Order Management** – Place orders and manage delivery addresses.

-> ⚠️ Note: Payment integration and admin panel are not included in this version.

 ---